 |Founded||Age of Heroes|

-There are two long parapets built into the stone of the mountains.
-The pass, narrow where it meets the gate, is watched over by twin watchtowers, which are joined by a covered bridge of grey stone that arches above the road.
 The Bloody Gate is located southwest of the Eyrie and northwest of the Redfort.
+There are two long parapets built into the stone of the Mountains of the Moon.
+The high road, so narrow where it meets the gate that only four riders can pass, is watched over by twin watchtowers, which are joined by a covered bridge of grey stone that arches above the road.
+Defenders of the gate can fire through arrow slits in the towers, bridge, and battlements.
+Beyond the fortification is a steep, rocky trail which descends to the Vale.

 A Game of Thrones

 When Catelyn Stark brings Tyrion Lannister to the Vale of Arryn, Ser Donnel Waynwood leads twoscore knights and men-at-arms from the Bloody Gate's garrison to protect them from Vale mountain clans and escort them to the fortification.
 Catelyn's uncle, Ser Brynden Tully, the Knight of the Gate, greets the newcomers when they arrive.
 While Catelyn continues on to the Gates of the Moon with Tyrion and Brynden, the wounded Ser Rodrik Cassel and Ser Willis Wode remain at the Bloody Gate to recover with the aid of a septon.

 A Clash of Kings

 Donnel has replaced Brynden as the Knight of the Gate.

 After the Red Wedding, Sandor Clegane intends to take Arya Stark along the high road to the Bloody Gate so he ransom the girl to Lysa.
 However, they turn back in the foothills of the Mountains of the Moon because of frost and snow in the high passes above, as well as the threat of mountain clansmen.